-We live in the countryside near my husband's home town of Alcamo, together with our cats, dogs, goats, sheep, chicken.
-For us the most important are our fast growing children: Elia (22) and Francesca (21) are both living and studying in Germany, only Elena (17) is still taking care of her parents!
+We live in the countryside near my husband's home town of Alcamo, together with our cats, dogs, goats and chicken.
+For us the most important are our fast growing children: Elia (24) and Elena (19) are both living and studying in Germany, Francesca (23) moved to Brisbane together with her Australian husband.

 I'm working as a tour guide in the province of Trapani.
 It will be my pleasure to show you the beauty and hidden secrets of Western Sicily's most important archaeological areas: Segesta and Selinunte.